rpminspect/rpminspect/doc/usage.rst

     between the before and after build.
 If no annocheck tests are defined in the configuration file, this inspection is skipped.

+- **permissions**

+    Report ``stat(2)`` mode changes between builds.
+Checks against the fileinfo lists for the product release specified or determined.
+Any setuid or setgid changes will raise a message indicating a security team should review it.

 - **capabilities**

     Report ``capabilities(7)`` changes between builds.
 Checks against the capabilities list for the product release specified or determined.
 Any capabilities changes not on the list will raise a message indicating a security team should review the change.
+This inspection is only present if rpminspect was built with libcap support.

 - **pathmigration**